- Why Can’t I Sleep Through The Night?

 While sleeping for 6 to 7 hours may seem pretty good in today’s society, this is still not enough to let the body have the kind of rest that it needs.

 The truth is that having from 7 to 9 hours of sleep is what could make the body perform at the highest level.
-Needless to say, teens and younger children need more hours of sleep.
+Teens and younger children need more hours of sleep.

 Determining Your Sleep Needs

-There is a big difference between having the right amount of sleep you need to get by and the amount of sleep you should have in order to perform optimally.
+There is a big difference between having the right amount of sleep you need to get by and the amount of sleep you should have to perform optimally.

 Sleeping for 7 hours every night doesn’t necessarily follow that you will have a better body condition and functioning.